This course is available individually or as part of these certificate programs

 - Important components of mobile development

-- Building to multiple screen size
+- Building to multiple screen sizes

 - Popular screen resolutions